osebas15/Tyme/WorkingArticle.md

 ### look out for circular referencing and automatic stuff

 ## Scratch Pad

+- basics testing
+    - home view
+        - if active
+            - show parent at the top with tabs at top for other parents and up arrow for navigating levels
+            - show lowest subactivities within parents
+        - if none active
+            - show possible activities, start with favorites

+    - stable diffusion model code
+        - Active Activity
+        - Possible Activity

 - Now its time to be able to add activities to other activities
     - add it to the editmanager
         - its there, now connect bound variable to it